Holtorf Medical Group®, Contributor

 I have cut my calories significantly and am eating mostly vegetables.
 I exercise on a daily basis even sneaking in small workouts throughout the day.
 Given up sweets *sobbing*, I’ve tried that, too.
 I only drink water.
 I do all of this and I still can’t lose weight!
 I hate hypothyroidism!
 Does that sound at all familiar?
 If you suffer from hypothyroidism, a low-functioning thyroid, it probably does.
 Weight gain and the inability to lose weight are some of the most common symptoms and complaints associated with hypothyroidism.
 That being said, two questions still remain: 1) Why? and 2) What can I do about it?

 Hypothyroidism and Weight

-The thyroid is a butterfly shaped gland located at the base of the neck.
+The thyroid is a butterfly-shaped gland located at the base of the neck.
 This little gland has a big job!
 The thyroid regulates the metabolism!
 Metabolism is the process by which your body breaks down food and converts it into energy.
-The thyroid produces hormones which regulate the metabolism and this is why when the thyroid isn’t functioning properly the individual experiences weight issues.
+The thyroid produces hormones that regulate metabolism and this is why when the thyroid isn’t functioning properly the individual experiences weight issues.
 A slowed metabolism results in bloating, constipation and gastrointestinal disturbances along with fatigue – all of which lead to weight gain and/or retention.